 Learning and teaching

-You will learn through teaching methods selected to help you develop subject specific and transferable skills.
-This includes lectures, practical workshops, policy simulations, computer lab sessions, research seminars and project work (individual and groupwork).
+You'll learn through teaching methods selected to help you develop subject-specific and transferable skills.
+This includes lectures, practical workshops, policy simulations, computer lab sessions, research seminars and project work (individual and group work).

-You will also learn the scientific and rational principles lying behind the practical approaches used in the world outside academia, so that you are equipped to address the challenges of today and tomorrow.
+You'll also learn the scientific and rational principles lying behind the practical approaches used in the world outside academia so that you are equipped to address the challenges of today and tomorrow.